smedina-upc/ihlt/s1/framework.md

 **Evaluation criteria**:

-- Correctness
+- Code Effectiveness
+- Code Readability and Efficiency
-- Clarity and organization
+- Use of NLP Libraries and Resources
-- Analysis and conclusions
+- Analysis and Representation of Results
+- Results (only project)
+- Oral Presentation (only project)

 ---